-Quai d'Orsay: A New Home on the Seine River
+Quai d'Orsay Student Learning Center: A New Home on the Seine River as well as donor support, AUP is currently well placed to achieve our ambitions.

 To be funded by the AUP Ascending Campaign, the new building requires 18 million euros to cover the purchase and transform the building into a modern student learning center integrated with Combes.
-Thanks to wise and committed presidential and board leadership and donor support, AUP is currently well placed to achieve our ambitions.
+Thanks to wise, committed presidential and board leadership of our fully-renovated Student Life Center at Combes.

-We are pleased to report that the AUP community is rallying to support the missiondriven transformation of our campus.
-We have benefited from early commitments to our campaign goals, having raised over 10 million euros towards our 18 million euros campaign goal for the new campus.
-In recognition of this support, we have been proud to name a good number of the spaces 51 people pledged over 2 million euros to Campus Development this year of our fully-renovated Student Life Center at Combes.
 We will have many more donor opportunities in the new Quai d'Orsay Student Learning Center

+We are pleased to report that the AUP community is rallying to support the mission-driven transformation of our campus.

+We have benefited from early commitments to our campaign goals, having raised over 10 million euros towards our 18 million euro campaign goal for the new campus.
+In recognition of this support, we have been proud to name a good number of the spaces

 - 1. Students inspecting the building plans during a visit in late October. - 2.
-Provost Hank Kreuzman and students on the 7th-floor balcony. - 3.
+Provost Hank Kreuzman and students on the 8th-floor balcony. - 3.
 The view of the break-through between Quai d"Orsay and Combes. - 4.
-AUP student Bria Bradley exploring the top floor of the new building with other students. - 5.
+AUP student Bria Bradley exploring the top floor of the new building. - 5.
 Construction in the courtyard to lay the foundation for the atrium/reading room. - 6.
 Construction happening on all floors to develop classrooms and learning spaces.